wdv4758h/pypy-extradoc/talk/ep2012/stm/talk.rst

 Software archeology
 -------------------

-* PyPy has been around since 2003
+* Around since 2003

-* first production ready (as advertised) release in December 2010 (1.4)
+* (adverstised as) production ready since December 2010

+  - release 1.4

+* Funding

-* funded from various sources, including EU FP6 programme
+  - EU FP6 programme

+  - EU FP7 programme

+  - donations

+  - ...

 Current status
 --------------

+* PyPy 1.9

-* release 1.9, **1.7x** faster than 1.5 (a year ago),
+  - **1.7x** faster than 1.5 (a year ago)

-  **2.2x** faster than 1.4, **5.5x** faster than CPython
+  - **2.2x** faster than 1.4

+  - **5.5x** faster than CPython

-* more importantly, the range of programs PyPy can speed up has improved greatly
+* much more "PyPy-friendly" programs

-* implements 2.7.2 Python
+* Implements Python 2.7.2

 * packaging: Debian, Ubuntu, Fedora, Homebrew, Gentoo, ArchLinux, ...
   (thanks to all the packagers)

-* windows (but still 32bit binary only)
+* Windows (32bit only)

+* cpyext

+  - C extension compatibility module

+  - from "alpha" to "beta"

-* cpython C extension compatibility module (cpyext) moved from 'alpha' to 'beta': it runs e.g. a big part of **PyOpenSSL** and **lxml**
+  - runs (big part of) **PyOpenSSL** and **lxml**

+* py3k in progress

+  - see later

-* py3k in progress (but 2.7 support never going away)
+  - 2.7 support never going away

 PyPy organization
 -----------------

-* we joined the Software Freedom Conservancy
+* Part of Software Freedom Conservancy

-  (Bradley successfully fighting U.S. bureaucracy) and are happy about it
+  - Bradley successfully fighting U.S. bureaucracy

+  - we are happy about it

-* funding: new model, more than 100'000$ in donations, both from a large number of individuals and a few large companies and the Python Software Foundation
+* Funding model

+  - py3k, numpy, STM

+  - more than 100'000$ in donations

+  - from individuals, large companies and the PSF

+  - **thank to all**

 Let's talk about Python
 -----------------------

+* Rapid prototyping

-* rapid prototyping, run your web server in 3 seconds, run your script in 0.1s
+  - run your web server in 3 seconds

+  - run your script in 0.1s

+* Glue language

-* Python is very successful as a glue language - integrating with C is "easy"
+   - integrating with C is "easy"

 Let's talk about PyPy
 ---------------------

+* JIT warmup time

+  - significant

-* JIT warmup times are significant, making rapid prototyping harder
+  - rapid prototyping is harder

-* we yet need to have a good way to call C from PyPy
+* no good way to call C from PyPy (yet)

 JIT warmup times
 ----------------